 Campo Archelon

-Description: Family owned and operated by a family of marine biologists, this campground with cabin rentals is a 5-minute drive north of town.
+Family-owned and operated by a family of marine biologists, Campo Archelon offers camping and cabin rentals within a 5-minute drive from town.
 Stone-walled palapas on the beach, flushing toilets, hot showers, compost and recycling bins, fast satellite wifi, and an onsite restaurant with local craft beer and wine that accepts card payments.
 Reservations recommended.
 No hook-ups or cell phone service.

 Guerrero Negro